NIA questions highly radicalised women in ISIS case

 New Delhi, Apr 22: A team of National Investigation Agency (NIA) officers questionned two women in Wardha in Maharashtra on Saturday and Sunday, a local police officer has said.

-The team of officers from Delhi and Hyderabad questionned the women on the basis of inputs provided by an accused who was arrested in Delhi Saturday, the Wardha crime branch officer said.
+The team of officers from Delhi and Hyderabad questionned the women on the basis of inputs provided by an accused who was arrested in Delhi on Saturday, the Wardha crime branch officer said.

 The women, whose identity is not given, are residents of Mhasala area in Prabhudh Nagar in Wardha.